ccao-data/model-sales-val/README.md

 # Flags at a Glance

 Sales from 2014 - present have been processed using our sales validation program.
+The data we exclude still exist in our data ecosystem, but we don't assign them flags and they aren't used in our groups to calculate group means.
+For example, we don't include multi-card as the price (multiple buildings per sale) would distort our statistical flagging process.
 We flag properties from residential and condo data with the following specifications:

 ### Residential